When you or your children are hungry, life’s challenges are even more difficult to overcome.

-Seniors receive wellness assessments and nurse check-ups, individuals and families access counseling, neighborhoods are assisted to address unsafe and blighted properties, frail adults are cared for at our Day Break Cares locations, and young men and women attend peer support groups and gang prevention to place them on a path to healthy adulthood.
+Seniors receive wellness assessments and nurse check-ups, individuals and families access counseling, neighborhoods are assisted to address unsafe and blighted properties, frail adults are cared for at our Adult Day Care locations, and young men and women attend peer support groups and gang prevention to place them on a path to healthy adulthood.
 Health is wealth–we care for the well-being of our community members to foster holistic strength.

 IMMIGRATION LEGAL SERVICES